kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Intake

+We will modify the the intake process to set contribution expectations for the community.
+A contribution is initiated by opening a GitHub issue.
+The GitHub issue captures information necessary to make the contribution, such as:

+1. A description of the requested change.
+1. The number of users in the community that request the change, measured through GitHub :+1: reactions.
+1. Design discussions, including use cases, edge cases, and alternative solutions.

+Contributions made without a GitHub issue will be subject to closure by the maintainers.

-The intake process will be modified to explicitly identifies changes, through GitHub issues, where community contributions are welcome.
-The maintainers will actively review GitHub issues to make this determination.
-Depending on the issue type (bug or feature request) and area (code or documentation), a set of criteria must be met before marking it as ready for contribution.
-The criteria used to make that decision may include:
+Maintainers will regularly review open GitHub issues to determine if they are ready for community contribution.
+The decision to label an issue as ready for community contribution is ultimately up to the maintainers.
+Depending on the issue type (bug or feature request) and area (code or documentation), the maintainers will use a set of criteria to decide if the issue is ready for contribution.
+This may include:

 1. The change is feasible for a community member to contribute.
-See [the appendix](#changes-not-available-for-contribution) for a definition of what would not be feasible for community contribution.
+See [the appendix](#changes-not-available-for-contribution) for examples of what would not be feasible for community contribution.
+1. Feature requests must have at least 10 :+1: reactions.
-1. There is enough detail provided for the maintainers to agree with the implementation plan.
+1. The maintainers agree with the implementation plan.
-1. Specifically for feature requests, the change must impact a minimum of 10 of users, measured by GitHub :+1: reactions.

-Once these criteria have been met, an issue is available for the community to contribute.

-Issues that do not meet these criteria are subject to existing automated issue closure mechanisms.
-The maintainers will request community input before they are automatically closed if there are not enough upvotes (10) and no activity (comments or upvotes) for a year.
+If the criteria are not satisfied, the maintainers will comment on the GitHub issue to request more information and to update the current status or next steps.
+Issues that do not receive enough :+1: reactions and do not have any activty for a year are considered stale.
+The maintainers will make a request for comment from the community.
+Without further interaction, the issue will be closed.

 ### Contribution-ready

-We will add a new stage that identifies which issues are ready for contribution.
-Issues will be labeled and added to a queue where users interested in contributing can discover what is available.
+We will add a new stage that clearly identifies which issues the maintainers have determined are ready for contribution.
+Issues will be labeled and added to a queue where users can discover them.
 Any issue that has been marked as available is open for a community contribution through a GitHub pull request.

 ### Implementation

 We will improve the implementation stage with specific instructions and criteria for completing an implementation.
-A contributor can select an issue from the list of contribution ready issues and implement their change using the CONTRIBUTING guide as a reference.
-A user can also comment on the issue that they are planning to implement.
-While not required, this can be an indicator to the community that work is ongoing and should be collaborated on instead of duplicated.
+A user can select an issue from the list of contribution ready issues and implement their change.
+The contributor should use the CONTRIBUTING guide as a reference for the criteria to be met before a contribution will be reviewed by the maintainers.
+This criteria includes passing validation checks, passing new and existing tests, code linting, and style checks.They can also communicate with the maintainers on the issue with questions that arise.

-When an issue is being worked on by a contributor, the maintainers will provide guidance and support.
-They will engage with the contributor for discussion of implementation details or questions that arise during the contribution.

-When the contributor feels that they have completed their work, they should open a pull request to indicate that their contribution is ready  for review.
+When the contributor has completed their implementation, they should open a pull request.
 The contribution is then given an initial inspection by the maintainers to confirm:

 1. It is implemented in the manner described in the issue.
-1. It passes all validation checks, including tests (both new and existing), code linting, and style checks.
+1. It meets the criteria specified in the contribution guide.

-Validation checks are automated.
-Determining if the implementation matches the proposal requires a manual check that should be performed at a cursory level.
-If the requirements are not satisfied, the maintainers will comment on the issue indicating what is work is needed.
-If a pull request becomes stale because the contributor is no longer actively engaged or working on it for more than [TBD] days, it should be reviewed to see if it is suitable for the maintainers to finish the work or marked as stale and sent back to the queue of issues ready for contribution.
+If the criteria are not satisfied, the maintainers will comment on the issue indicating what is work is needed.
+If a pull request becomes stale because the contributor is no longer actively engaged on it for more than [TBD] days, it should be reviewed to see if it is suitable for the maintainers to finish the work.
+If it is not, the pull request will be marked as stale and sent back to the queue of issues ready for contribution.

-Once these requirements have been satisfied, the pull request can be added to a queue for maintainer review.
+Once the criteria have been satisfied, the pull request can be added to a queue for maintainer review.
 We will initially respond within [TBD] business days on a PR that is ready for review to acknowledge the request.
 This does not guarantee how long it will be until the PR is merged.